contributte/apitte/.docs/README.md

 # Apitte

 An opinionated and enjoyable API framework based on Nette Framework.
-Supporting content negotiation, debugging, middlewares, attributes, annotations and loving openapi/swagger.
+Supporting content negotiation, debugging, middlewares, attributes and loving openapi/swagger.

 Need to start with Apitte
 - [Setup](index.md)